Quorum: Australia

+State and territorial quorums

 Austria

 In the National Council of Austria at least one-third of the representatives must be present, so that they may decide on a simple law (participation quorum of 33.3%).
 At least half of the members must participate if a constitutional law should pass the parliament (participation quorum of 50% based on the total number of members).
 Over and above that, constitutional laws require the consent of at least two-thirds of the members present (quorum agreement of 66.6% based on the number of voting present).

 Canada

 In Canada, the Constitution Act, 1867 sets quorum for sittings of the House of Commons of Canada at 20 MPs.
 If a member calls for quorum to be counted and a first count shows there are fewer than 20 members, bells are rung to call in the members; if after 15 minutes there are still fewer than 20 members, the session is adjourned to the next sitting day; the members present sign a roll on the table of the house, and this list is included in the Journal of the House.
 There is no need for quorum when the attendance of the House is requested in the Senate of Canada, for example, when royal assent is being given to bills.
 The quorum of the Senate is 15.